YouTube is HUGE!

 Folks really trust YouTube, so when they see a button that looks like YouTube placed it there, their mouse cursors feel drawn to it.
 It becomes harder not to click.

-It my theory only, but worth testing it out.
-If you do, let me knof your results in the comment section below.
+Let me know your results in the comment section below.